gmsarro/2-LayerQG/README.md

-# Reproducible Code for "Sarro et al. 2024"
+# Reproducible code for "Sarro et al. 2024"
+Varying Blocking Dynamics with Increased Latent Heating in Idealized 2-Layer QG Models

 This repository contains the scripts used in the methods section of the paper "Sarro et al. 2024".
 The scripts are divided into two main categories: